nickmackowski/swiftSUITE/README.md

 A successful build also automatically creates a friendly **"Open swiftSUITE (swiftCT).app"** alias right in the swiftSUITE folder — that's the recommended way to actually launch the suite (see First Launch below).

-Build time on my M1 MacBook Pro takes approximately 3-4 minutes, please be paitent ;-)
+Build time on my M1 MacBook Pro takes approximately 3-4 minutes, please be patient ;-)

 Or build manually: